wearsunscreen/viple/README.md

 - increase number of gems in dd
 - clean end of game

+## Refactoring

 ## To-Do List
-- set of valid and invalid key strokes per level
-- on exit without write, restart level
-- on exit with write, advance to next level
 - Implement a Snake game to practice the H, J, K, and L navigation keys
 - Improve the overall visual design and aesthetics
 - Develop a maki game to teach word advance
 - Create a main menu for selecting levels
+- Animate the pufferfish character
+- Script the pipe gaps in the pufferfish level
 - Add support for quitting the game using commands `:q`, `:quit`, `:exit`, etc.
+- set of valid and invalid key strokes per level
 - Introduce a quiz level for learning write and exit commands
 - Add a timer to levels to challenge the user
-- Animate the pufferfish character
-- Script the pipe gaps in the pufferfish level
 - Implement scaling, fading and rotation animations for disappearing gems and bricks
 - Build and deploy the game as a web application using WebAssembly (WASM)
 - Save player progress